LezWatch/lwtv-plugin/readme.md

 ### Statistics

-Stored in `/statistics/` - These files generate the REST API output.
+Stored in `/statistics/` - These files generate everything for stats, from graphs to the rest API stuff.

 The basic defines for all stats pages.